otaviojava/jcassandra-book/05-model.md

 ### Cases N to N

 For the last example, the goal is to create an N to N relationship.
-Following the business scope of a library, it is possible to think about the relationship between magazines and articles because a magazine has N articles in the same way that an article can be in N magazines .
+Following the business scope of a library, it is possible to think about the relationship between magazines and articles because a magazine has N articles in the same way that an article can be in N magazines.
 Regardless, in Cassandra the question is the same: what queries does the database want to support?
 In this scenario there will be two:

 * Search the magazine by ISSN
 * Search the article by title